Prior Specification for Bayesian Matrix Factorization via Prior Predictive Matching: Derivation of Analytic Solution for Compound Poisson Matrix Factorization

 When all the indices coincide this will be equal to the variance, thus leading to a correlation of 1, when all the indices are different this will lead to correlation of zero.
-This means that the main difference between the prior predictive correlation structure of Compound Poisson Matrix Factorization Model and Poisson Factorization model will be in the rows and columns correlation, that we will be able to calculate because we know the covariance $\cov[N_{ij},N_{tl}]$ from Proposition~\ref{prop:cov}.
+This means that the main difference between the prior predictive correlation structure of CPMF and PMF will be where there is rows and columns correlation, that we will be able to calculate because we know the covariance $\cov[N_{ij},N_{tl}]$ from Proposition~\ref{prop:cov}, namely

 \end{proof}